Humanities 115 - World Mythology » Winter 2023 » Test 1

 In Babylonian mythology, Marduk was the grandson of Tiamat and rallied the gods to rebel against her.
 When they had defeated Tiamat, Marduk tore her body in half and used it to create:

-A. sweet water and salt water
+B. sweet water and salt water

 C. dry land and sky

-D. night and day
+D. sun and moon

 Question #9